datadryad/dryad-app/app/views/layouts/_terms.html.md

 <h3 id="ownership">7.3 Ownership and Use of Other Intellectual Property</h3>

-<p>Dryad owns the service marks Dryad, Dryad Digital Platform, and the Dryad logos appearing on the Dryad Website.</p>
+<p>Dryad owns the service marks Dryad, Dryad Data Platform, and the Dryad logos appearing on the Dryad Website.</p>

 <p>Permitted Uses of Dryad Intellectual Property:</p>
 <p>
 	<ul>
-		<li>Purchasers, Submitters and Users are welcome to use screenshots, the Dryad Digital Platform name, the Dryad name and other Dryad trademarks (such as the Dryad logo) for informational purposes only.</li>
+		<li>Purchasers, Submitters and Users are welcome to use screenshots, the Dryad Data Platform name, the Dryad name and other Dryad trademarks (such as the Dryad logo) for informational purposes only.</li>
 		<li>Content other than Datasets on the Dryad Website and wiki is available for reuse with attribution under a Creative Commons CC-BY 3.0 license.</li>
 	</ul>
 </p>